aws-samples/mlops-pipeline-prestodb/blog_post.md

         `transform_step` etc. Review all the parameters in these sections carefully and edit them as appropriate for your use-case.
-    -   Review the parameters in the rest of the sections of the [`config`](./config.yml)and edit them if needed.
+    -   Review the parameters in the rest of the sections and edit them if needed.

 ## Testing the solution

 ### AWS Architecture

-Once the prerequisites are complete and the config.yml file is set up correctly, we are now ready to run the [`mlops-pipeline-prestodb`]((https://github.com/aws-samples/mlops-pipeline-prestodb/tree/main)) implementation.
-Follow the step-by-step walkthrough below as represented in the architecture diagram.
-This diagram shows the three portions of this solution: the training pipeline, batch transform pipeline and deploying the model as a SageMaker Real-Time Endpoint:
+Once the prerequisites are complete and the `config.yml` file is set up correctly, we are now ready to run the [`mlops-pipeline-prestodb`]((https://github.com/aws-samples/mlops-pipeline-prestodb/tree/main)) solution.
+View the architecture diagram for a visual representation of the steps that we implement.
+This diagram shows the following three
+steps: the training pipeline, batch transform pipeline and deploying the model as a SageMaker Real-Time Endpoint:

 ![](images/Architecture_mlops.png)

--   In the first block on the left, we see the architectural representation of our training pipeline, which includes all the steps that are executed as part of it.
+-   In the first block on the left, we see the architectural representation of our training pipeline.
 This includes the data preprocessing step, training and tuning step, model evaluation, condition step and lastly the register model step.
-The train, test, validation datasets and the [evaluation report](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-pipelines/tabular/abalone_build_train_deploy/sagemaker-pipelines-preprocess-train-evaluate-batch-transform.html) are sent to S3 as a part of this pipeline.
+The train, test, validation datasets and the [evaluation report](https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-pipelines/tabular/abalone_build_train_deploy/sagemaker-pipelines-preprocess-train-evaluate-batch-transform.html) that are generated in this pipeline are sent to an S3 bucket.
 -   In the second block on the right, we see the architectural representation of our batch transform pipeline.
-This includes the batch data preprocessing step, approving the latest model from the model registry, creating the model and performing batch transform on batch data, which is again stored in S3.
+This includes the batch data preprocessing step, approving the latest model from the model registry, creating the model instance and performing batch transform on data that is stored and retrieved from an S3 bucket.
 -   The PrestoDB server is hosted on an Amazon EC2 instance, with credentials stored in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
--   Towards the end, the latest approved and trained model from the SageMaker Model Registry is deployed as a SageMaker Real-Time Endpoint for inference.
+-   Finally, the latest approved model from the SageMaker Model Registry is deployed as a SageMaker Real-Time Endpoint for inference.

 ### Solution Walkthrough

-1. On the left panel of [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/), choose **0_model_training_pipeline.inpynb** in the navigation pane.
+1. On the left panel in [SageMaker Studio](https://aws.amazon.com/sagemaker/studio/), choose **0_model_training_pipeline.inpynb** in the navigation pane.
 When the notebook is open, on the Run menu, choose **Run All Cells** to